deephaven-examples/processing-large-csv-data/README.md

-# processing-large-csv-data
+# Processing large CSV data

-Recently [Conor O'Sullivan](https://conorosullyds.medium.com/) wrote a great article on [Batch Processing 22GB of Transaction Data with Pandas](https://towardsdatascience.com/batch-processing-22gb-of-transaction-data-with-pandas-c6267e65ff36) which discusses "How you get around limited computational resources and work with large datasets."
-The data set is a single CSV file of 22GB.
-Here is the full dataset on [Kaggle](https://www.kaggle.com/conorsully1/simulated-transactions).
-You can also find the notebook [Connor's tutorial on GitHub](https://github.com/conorosully/medium-articles/blob/master/src/batch_processing.ipynb) or the [Deephaven example on GitHub](https://github.com/deephaven-examples/processing-large-csv-data).
+Recently [Conor O'Sullivan](https://conorosullyds.medium.com/) wrote a great article on [Batch Processing 22GB of Transaction Data with Pandas](https://towardsdatascience.com/batch-processing-22gb-of-transaction-data-with-pandas-c6267e65ff36) that discusses "[h]ow you get around limited computational resources and work with large datasets."
+His data set is a single CSV file of 22GB, which can be found  on [Kaggle](https://www.kaggle.com/conorsully1/simulated-transactions).
+You can also find his notebook, [Connor's tutorial](https://github.com/conorosully/medium-articles/blob/master/src/batch_processing.ipynb) and the [Deephaven example](https://github.com/deephaven-examples/processing-large-csv-data) on GitHub.

-Using Pandas with limited resources Connor noted aggregations took about 50 minutes each.
+Using pandas with limited resources, Connor noted aggregations took about 50 minutes each.

 In this example, I'll show you how to take that example and remove pandas, also with limited resources, and use [Deephaven](https://deephaven.io/) to speed things up as much as possible.

-With this code single aggregations take less than one minute.
-With the panda code it was over 50 minutes.
-That is a great time reduction.
+With this code, single aggregations take _less than one minute_.
+With the pandas code, runtime was over 50 minutes.
+That's an astounding time reduction.

 Here are the actual times I got on my normal laptop:

-- Read Parquet in 1.0 seconds.
+- Read Parquet:  1.0 second.
-- Deephaven sum_by expense time: 55.9 seconds.
+- Deephaven `sum_by` expense time: 55.9 seconds.
-- Deephaven agg expense time: 6.1 seconds.
+- Deephaven `agg` expense time: 6.1 seconds.
-- Deephaven sum_by expense time: 152.9 seconds.
+- Deephaven `sum_by` expense time: 152.9 seconds.

 Note that the last one is actually several aggregations.

-The first issue with this data set is loading the data to work with in Python.
-Using Pandas on the full dataset poses a problem as Pandas tries to load the entire data set into memory.
-With limited resources this is not possible and causes kernal to die.
+The first issue with datasets this large is loading it to work with in Python. pandas tries to load the entire data set into memory -  this is not possible with limited resources and causes kernal to die.

-The Deephaven approach to csv files is a little different.
-For more information see our [blog post on CSV](https://deephaven.io/blog/2022/02/23/csv-reader/).
+Deephaven approaches CSV files differently.
+For more information, see our [blog post on designing our CSV reader](https://deephaven.io/blog/2022/02/23/csv-reader/).

-I always think it is important to use the right tool for the job.
-In this case though the data come sin as a CSV I think the right format is a parquet file.
-I read in the data, and wrote each step as a parquet file.
-This means I can come back and read in the parquet files rather than csv.
+I always think it's important to use the right tool for the job.
+In this case, the data coms in as a CSV, but actually, a better format is a Parquet file.
+I read in the data and wrote each step as a Parquet file.
+This means I can come back and read in the Parquet files rather than using CSVs.

 ## Dependencies